-My rape had happened over two-decades ago and long before my husband and I had ever met.
+My rape had happened over two decades ago, long before my husband and I had ever met.
 However, it remains to this day an issue for me and our almost 12-year marriage.
 My husband knew that I was a 16-year-old virgin and dating someone I really liked and trusted.
 And he knew that the physical and emotional trauma had almost destroyed me.
 Almost.

 “What?
 Oh my God.
 I am so sorry.
 I never intended to…I thought you were having fun.
-I remember you were laughing and…,” he replied with a crackling voice.
+I remember you were laughing and…” he replied, voice cracking.

-“I did laugh, but I also clearly told you to ‘Slow down!’, ‘Not so fast!’, and ‘Please stop!’
+“I did laugh, but I also clearly told you ‘Slow down!’
+‘Not so fast!’ and ‘Please stop!’
 However, this was all ignored,” I explained.
-“I didn’t consent to being driven around like we were on a Nascar racetrack.
+“I didn’t consent to being driven around like we were on a NASCAR racetrack.
 You have a right to do anything you want to your own body, but you do not have a right to do anything you want to mine!”

 A. Safe.
 Word.